-Rajkummar Rao, Kriti Sanon To Adopta Dimple Kapadia And Paresh Rawal As Parents In Their Next Film
+Rajkummar Rao, Kriti Sanon To Adopt Dimple Kapadia And Paresh Rawal As Parents In Their Next Film

 In an upcoming comedy produced by Dinesh Vijan's Maddock Films, Rajkummar Rao and Kriti Sanon will be adopting Dimple Kapadia and Paresh Rawal as their parents.
 Apparently, Rajkummar and Kriti signed the film even before the script was written!